NbAiLab/notram/pdfa_parser/README.md

 $ python avisleser.py pdf/2020 "**/**/**/*.pdf" pdf/pdf2txt/2020 --n_jobs 48 --timeout 60 --engine pdf2txt --no_overwrite --progress_file avisleser.pdf2txt.log --total 880235
 ```

 - When using MuPDF, sometimes parsing fails with a segmentation fault (`SIGSEGV`), making the script to fail as well.
 To avoid stopping the processing, you could set a fixed `--progress_file` so avisleser can retry while ignoring the problematic PDF file.
-One possible option is to make use of both `while` and `!!` in bash:
+One possible option for bash shells is to make use of both `while` and `!!` in bash:

 ```bash
 $ python avisleser.py pdf/2020 "**/**/**/*.pdf" pdf/mupdf/2020 --n_jobs 48 --timeout 60 --engine mupdf --no_overwrite --progress_file avisleser.mupdf.log --total 880235